-Contrary to what a dozen or so faulty Facebook memes say, we have not reached the day that Marty McFly (Michael J. Fox) and Doc Brown (Christopher Lloyd) travel to in Back to the Future: Part II.
-That won’t happen until next year, on Wednesday, October 21, 2015, to be exact.
-However, as we look ahead to that day in all of its post-Avengers 2 and pre-Star Wars 7 glory, we can assess what still needs to happen for the 2015 of 1989 to become a reality.
+Contrary to what a dozen or so faulty Facebook memes have told you in recent years, we have not reached the day that Marty McFly (Michael J. Fox) and Doc Brown (Christopher Lloyd) travel to in Back to the Future: Part II until right now.
+Wednesday, October 21, 2015.
+As we sit and finally celebrate the real Back to the Future Day, it’s time to look at what the movie got right and what never quite materialized.

 Obviously we don’t have hoverboards or Mr. Fusion Home Energy Reactors in every kitchen, but revisiting the classic Back to the Future series got me thinking: Is any of the stuff we saw happening yet?

 The Answer: Some is, but we’ve still got a lot of work to do.

 Sure, Back to the Future: Part II is a sci-fi comedy lark, but like any film predicting the world of the future – even one 30 to 40 years away (we’ll talk about Blade Runner in five years, I’m sure) – there are some bold predictions.
 For example, apparently in the future, people to have uncontrollable triggers (like being called a chicken) that suddenly appear and become major influences over their lives even though they’re never mentioned before in any context.

 Okay, that one was nit-picking.
 Here are the real future predictions: